* What is Seller Financing?

 Absolutely!
 Carrying paper DOES NOT mean you can’t walk away with cash if you have sufficient equity.
 Offering terms to a qualified buyer is a great way to close your deal at an attractive price.

-If you bring me in to help you underwrite the buyer before you close, I can sometimes pay more for your note and close much sooner than the typical 3 months.
+If you bring me in to help you underwrite the buyer before you close, I can help you create a note I can pay more for.

 The discounts on unseasoned notes is higher now than it used to be.
-Be prepared to be offered .50 to .70 cents on the dollar.
-That’s why the partial is such a great tool right now.
+That’s why the partial is such a great tool.
 The discount you take will be smaller.
-You’ll get some cash up front, and then still be in line to collect note payments down the road.
+You get the cash you need now, without giving away the cash you’ll want later.

-[The simo technique rarely works with rehab/flipper paper any more, unless the investor is OK with a partial.
-Please read the chapter on ‘the simo’ in ‘Seller Financing on Steroids’ and consider signing up for Owner Financing Club]
+[The simo technique rarely works with rehab/flipper paper, unless the investor is OK with a partial.
+Please read the chapter on ‘the simo’ in ‘Seller Financing on Steroids’

 * I would like to be a private money lender and/or buy notes secured by real estate.
 How can I find out about investment opportunities?

-Sign up to be on my ‘note buyers’ list and you’ll get notified when I have local opportunities.
+If you want to buy other people’s notes, please review my Note Investor’s Checklist.
+If it seems we are a good fit, I’ll reach out when I have something that seems appropriate.
 Seriously consider setting up a Self-Directed IRA so that your note investments are tax free.

 * Who do you recommend for note servicing?

-Having your note serviced is a great way to protect the value of your note, and make your life a whole lot easier.
-I recommend that you consider using one of the companies listed on this page: “Links to Resources”
+Having your note serviced is a great way to protect the value of your note and make your life a whole lot easier.
+I recommend that you consider using one of the companies listed on my Resources page.

-* I know you buy notes, but I also see that you’re a real estate broker, can you list my property?
+* I know you buy notes, but can you buy my property?

 * What will my capital gains be if I sell and take a 20% down payment?